 The add-ons available are the 360-degree camera and the dock.
 You can add on the 360-degree camera for an extra $50.00 USD; once the device is released, the price of the camera will shoot up to $199.00 USD.

-The reported ship date is July 2017.
+The Essential Phone will be available after August 2017; we'll update this guide with more specifics when those details are released.
 At the moment, the Essential phone will only be shipping to the US.

 When you get your Essential Phone, associate it with your Google account and start using it as you would any Android device.